Most in-demand jobs that can get you permanent residency in Australia

 The Department of Home Affairs has until 11 September invited 15 electricians, 115 secondary school teachers, six carpenters and joiners, ten motor mechanics and just three metal fitters and machinists to apply for a visa.

 While there’s great demand for some occupations in Australia, not many applicants are able to qualify to apply for a permanent residency under those occupations.

 So far, the Department of Home Affairs hasn’t issued a single invite even as there are 4,841 places reserved for livestock farmers this year.

 “The many Countries are fuelling Australia’s immigration intake but those engaged in such occupations in which they wouldn’t have the requisite qualifications and English language proficiency that’s mandatory for a permanent visa in Australia,

 Australia has a massive skill shortage, particularly in rural and regional areas.
-Agriculture Minister David Littleproud told hat the farming sector in particular was grappling with shortage of labour.
+Agriculture Minister David Littleproud told hat the farming sector, in particular, was grappling with a shortage of labor.

-“Agriculture has a huge shortage of labour, particularly for picking, and an ag visa [agriculture visa] can help address that,” Mr Littleproud said .
+“Agriculture has a huge shortage of labor, particularly for picking, and an ag visa [agriculture visa] can help address that,” Mr. Littleproud said.

 While a stand-alone agriculture visa has run into trouble with the coalition partners- the Liberals and the Nationals- have different views on it, the new Immigration Minister has repeatedly said that his priority is to address the skill gap in regional Australia.